Improved fractal Weyl bounds for convex cocompact hyperbolic surfaces and large resonance-free regions: Preliminaries

 \subsection{Refined function spaces}

-In this paper, we adopt the approach of Guillop\'{e}--Lin-Zworski \cite{GLZ}, which we present here.
-Roughly speaking, the idea is to let the transfer operators act on ``refined'' function spaces.
-To define these spaces, let $h>0$ be a (small) parameter and consider the \textit{complex $h$-neighbourhood} of $\Lambda$:
+In this paper, we adopt the approach of Guillop\'{e}--Lin–Zworski \cite{GLZ}.
+The idea is to let transfer operators act on \textit{refined} function spaces.
+To construct these spaces, fix a small parameter $h > 0$ and consider the real $h$-neighbourhood of the limit set: